 26 November 2021 to 13 March 2022

 Zanele Muholi self-identifies as a visual activist and has been documenting the life of Black LGBTQIA+ communities since the early 2000s in intimate and powerful photographs across South Africa and beyond.
-From 26 November 2021 to 13 March 2022, the Gropius Bau will host Muholi’s first retrospective in Germany.
+From 26 November 2021 to 13 March 2022, the Gropius Bau will host Muholi’s first major survey in Germany.

 Alongside their earlier, lesser-known series, the show will feature recent works to display the full range of Muholi’s photographic practice, which addresses sexual politics, racial violence, communal resistance and self-assertion.
 Muholi’s photography is not only a gesture of empowerment, but consistently challenges the heteronormative gaze while building a network of affinity and new pictorial histories.
 Series such as Faces and Phases and Brave Beauties have contributed to a growing visual archive that celebrates Black queer and trans selfhood, acting as a testimony of those who risk their lives to live authentically in the face of repression and discrimination.

-Curated by Natasha Ginwala, Yasufumi Nakamori (Senior Curator International Art (Photography), Tate Modern) and Sarah Allen (Assistant Curator, Tate Modern)
+Curated by Natasha Ginwala, Yasufumi Nakamori (Senior Curator International Art (Photography), Tate Modern) and Sarah Allen (former Assistant Curator, Tate Modern)